laravel test factories

 'status' => $this->computePublishingStatus($this->attributes),

 The test should control state explicitly.
-Factories that compute state are factories that hide bugs.
+A factory that computes state is a factory that hides bugs.

 2. Deep object graphs as defaults

-If your UserFactory automatically creates a Profile, a Subscription, and a BillingAddress by default, every test that touches a user pays that cost — even if it only cares about the user’s email.
+If your UserFactory automatically creates a Profile, a Subscription, and a BillingAddress by default, every test that touches a user pays that cost, even if it only cares about the user’s email.
 Keep defaults minimal.
-Build depth explicitly.
+Build depth explicitly when tests require it.

 'email' => fake()->email(),